fredeerock/foreman/README.md

 7. Create Host Group

-First check what operating systems are available with the following command.
+Check what operating systems are available with the following command.

 ```bash
 hammer os list